SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/identity.md

 layout: redirect
 ---

 The **Identity** tab shows all identities associated with the device.
 If no identities are available the tab is not shown.
-Identities map from a unique device identifier (IMEI, SN, etc.) to the device’s managed object in {{< product-c8y-iot >}}.
+Identities map from a unique device identifier (for example IMEI, SN, and more) to the device’s managed object in {{< product-c8y-iot >}}.
 This allows the device to find its managed object.

 #### REST